- Home

 A bigger loan

-The less money you can pay as an upfront deposit on a property, the more of its value you’ll need to borrow in order to buy it.
+The less money you pay as an upfront deposit on a property, the more money you’ll need to borrow to buy it.
 A bigger loan can mean bigger repayments, and may take longer and cost more to pay off over time.

 Less equity

-Choosing a no deposit loan means having to start building your equity from scratch.
-This means it could take much longer to build up enough equity to start putting it to use, such as if you want to refinance your loan, or access a line of credit.
+Because your deposit is typically your first piece of equity in a property, choosing a no-deposit loan means having to start building your equity from scratch.
+It could take much longer to build up enough equity to start putting it to use, such as if you want to refinance your loan, or access a line of credit.

 Higher rates and tighter eligibility criteria

 When providing a home loan with no deposit, a lender may want to limit its financial risk in other areas.
-This could include charging higher interest rates and/or fees on a no deposit home loan, or requiring that a borrower fulfil stricter eligibility criteria regarding their income and expenses.
+This could include charging higher interest rates and/or fees on a no deposit home loan, paying for an LMI policy on the loan, or requiring that a borrower fulfil stricter eligibility criteria regarding their income and expenses.
+You may find there are limited no-deposit loan options available to you, and you may find it challenging to satisfy the lender’s requirements.

 Limited borrowing power

-A lender may not be willing to offer as large a home loan to a borrower with no deposit as they would to a borrower with a deposit of 20 per cent or more, due to the different levels of financial risk involved.
-A smaller mortgage could limit the properties you could afford to buy.
+A lender may not be willing to offer as large a home loan to a borrower with no deposit as they would to a borrower with a deposit of 20% or more, due to the different levels of financial risk involved.
+A smaller mortgage could limit the properties you could afford to buy, especially if you’re shopping for real estate in one of Australia’s capital cities.

 Disclaimer